-Safe sex at uni
+Safe sexual relationships at uni

 You'll have many new experiences when you go to university, including developing healthy relationships with new friends and, possibly, new sexual relationships.

 Living away from family and friends gives you more choice over how you spend your time.
 This includes the choice to be sexually active and explore your sexuality – but it's important to take your sexual health seriously.

 Sex might not be a topic you've discussed openly before.
 But it's important to know your choices and your options when it comes to a safe sex life.